oldme/harvests/README.markdown

 Harvests don't try to resolve all imaginable cases involving asynchronous code but it covers the usual cases found in real projects.
 I would love to see the cases when you need promises, flow control libraries, etc.

 ## ToDOs

-> Create more call conventions for other common libraries?
-What call conventions do you use?

-> It is possible to implement lazy loading.
-A lazy let function could be implemented fairly easy .

-> Maybe: detect circular dependencies!?
-Somebody needs it?
-Just ask!

-> Maybe: handle the case with multiple result calls that change the same object.
-I think promises have the same problem and a wrapper is required.

-> Maybe: add chains,eg.  wait('variable.field').